dagargo/emu3fs/README.md

 # emu3fs

 emu3fs is a Linux kernel module that allows to read from and write to disks formatted in an E-MU emu3 sampler family filesystem.
 The samplers using this filesystem are the emulator 3, emulator 3x and the ESI family.
-Currently, it has been tested to work with CDs and Zip drives.
+Currently, it has been tested to work with CDs, Zip drives and HDs up to 2GB.
 It's distributed under the terms of the GPL v3.

 ## Installation